Ridit-ManojKhandelwal/Anantam/src/components/python/lib/pyodide/README.md

 However both packages were tested, with the result that `jedi-language-server` is faster, yet none of both are really usable in production, because they are really slow due to missing multithreading / processing power of the browser.

+### -- Developer Note

+# Pyodide is used to make Language Server for normal python suggestions and commands.
+## In future there will be a optimized and powerful Language server for Anantam.